-Bungoma County goes digital with service delivery

-of governance in all countries.
+Bungoma County goes digital with service delivery EFFECTIVE service delivery is at the centre of governance in all countries.
 It is for this reason that the Kenyan government, both at the national and county levels, has continued with the search for better and innovative ways of delivering services to the citizenry.